JASaddington/prework-study-guide/README.md

 ## Description

 This is a prework study guide created for the UT Coding Bootcamp.
 It organizes information about HTML, CSS, Javascript, and Git in order to be easily accessible for reference in future projects.
-Creating it provided introductory practical experience in front-end and back-end development.
+Creating it provided introductory practical experience web development.

 ## Installation